mojaloop/central-ledger/Onboarding.md

 ##### Setup Postman
 * open *Postman*
 * click **Import** and then **Import File**
-* navigate to the central_ledger directory and select [ModusBox.postman_collection.json](./ModusBox.postman_collection.json)
+* navigate to the central_ledger directory and select (to be added) and import it into postman
-* You can use the environment variable file [LOCAL.postman_environment.json](./LOCAL.postman_environment.json) in your postman

 #### nvm

 ######(This is optional, you can install node directly from the website, node version manager(nvm) isn't really needed unless you want to use multiple versions of node)